eltatata/LangChain-RAG-v3/README.md

     - Middleware validates the thread and passes it to the services layer.
 3. Processing with LangChain + LangGraph
     - Executes RAG logic (retrieval + generation).
+    - Dynamically decides whether to query the vector store.
     - Keeps thread-specific memory to handle independent conversations.

+## 📂 Exaplamples

+At the root folder of the project, you can find:
+- An example of standard RAG (retrieval + generation).
+- An example of Conversational RAG, including memory and independent threads.

 ## 🎥 Demo